Part 4: Learning Activities and Engagement

 When teaching on campus, it’s not uncommon to have attendance factor into a course grade.
 It’s fairly straightforward—students show up for class, they mostly pay attention, they may speak up in a class discussion or work in a small group.
 You give them a grade at the end of the semester.
-Online classes with no synchronous components can be trickier.
-Depending on the course level and content, some instructors may substitute a quiz over the reading or video an assignment where they answer one or two questions to indicate attendance.
+Online classes with no required synchronous components can be trickier.
+Depending on the course level and content, some instructors may substitute an auto-graded quiz over the reading or video or an assignment like a minute paper where they write briefly about one or two things in the module.

 In some in-person courses, participation is presumed by attendance.
 Students who are present are, by default, considered to be participating.
 As you have likely seen in many class settings, that presumption is not always true.
 While answering a question or submitting a quiz is enough to prove attendance for financial aid reporting purposes, it doesn’t provide the level of engagement that we hope to see in an online class.